Mhna1234/algo-trading-modeling/docs/STRATEGIES.md

-# Strategy Guide - Trading Strategies v3.0
+# Strategy Guide - Trading Strategies v3.1

-This guide provides detailed information about the 20+ validated trading strategies in the Portfolio Engine.
+This guide provides detailed information about the 21+ validated trading strategies in the Portfolio Engine.

-## Strategy Overview (20+ Production-Ready Strategies)
+## Strategy Overview (21+ Production-Ready Strategies)

-All strategies have been validated with comprehensive testing (5-year weekly backtests, 2019-2024) and show positive returns with proper transaction cost modeling.
+All strategies have been validated with comprehensive testing (5-year monthly backtests, 2019-2024) and show positive returns with proper transaction cost modeling.
 All strategies are implemented in `src/strategy_wrapper.py`.

 ### Basic Strategies
 1. **Equal Weight** - 1/N baseline portfolio